OutlawAndy/stripe_local/README.md

 ## <b style="color:red;">[</b>UNDER CONSTRUCTION<b style="color:red;">]</b>
 ### Not considered "Production Ready"

-I had considered waiting to open source this project untill it was something really sturdy.
-However, my free time is limited and there is no telling how long it might have taken me.

-My hope is that some of you will see some potential and dig in to help me get it working.
-Please don't be shy, I don't claim to be an expert and I am open to your ideas for improvement.

-StripeLocal is an extraction of a framework for Stripe Integration that I have built into several large CRM projects.
-There are likely some places in the code that still rely on the application it was extracted from.
-If you find such code please create an issue or fix it yourself and submit a pull request.
+StripeLocal is an attempt at extracting a framework for Stripe Integration that I have built into several medium/large scale CRM projects.

-This is my first Rails Engine and I am still learning the ends and outs of building an engine.
+This is my first Rails Engine and I am still learning the ends and outs of building one.
 If you find something I am doing terribly wrong, please bring it to my attention by opening an issue.
 I appreciate your help.

 ### Pull Requests are highly encouraged!
 Feel free to fork and hack.
 You are of course welcome to do want you want with the code.
 However, I do plan to stay active in developing this code base and would like to see it become a real community effort.

-### How I see it

 The gem is hosted at [Rubygems.org](https://rubygems.org/gems/stripe_local) like any other gem and is available for use in a Rails project by including it in your gem file